snowdrop/release-manager/README.md

 ### Release definition

-A release metadata is captured in a `release.yml` file.
+The `release.yml` release file contains the metadata for each release.
 This metadata links the release to the components that constitute it.
 This, in particular, allows for automated creation of stakeholder issue marking the beginning of a new release cycle.

 The `release.yml` file lives in the `snowdrop/spring-boot-bom` repository right next to the `pom.xml` file so that they can